keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 You might be thinking that these cases are a given when working with database code, but that knowledge only comes with experience.
 These cases are **effects** which describe the circumstances under which an `Employee` may be produced and can be modeled accordingly as part of the typed API of `getEmployee`.
 I will soon explain how this modeling works; first we will consider how to characterize complexity.

-### Complex program capabilities
+### Operations producing undesired cases

-Can you think of some program capabilities that necessitate complexity?
-How might this complexity appear in code?
+Can you think of some program operations that produce undesired cases in addition to their desired output?
+How might these cases cause code to become complex?

 :::{.wide-list-items}
 * When a program starts, it may **read configuration** from the environment, a database, or files.
-Configuration may also be a continuous process at runtime, which affects the entire architecture of the program.
-* **Database queries** are surrounded by code that **handles exceptions and recovers from errors**.
-Some languages encourage a hands-off approach to exception handling, leaving a minefield of potential errors.
-* Rows returned by database queries will have an **unknown length**, sort, and cardinality, which imposes specific handling when you want _just one_ row returned.
-* **External API calls require async IO** in order for programs to be performant.
-Async IO _infects_ entire codebases requiring its capability.
-* **Concurrency requires async IO and task management** in order to share the limited resources of a machine across a distributed set of tasks.
-Task management requires interruptions, queues, and thread pools, and all operations against these resources may fail.
+Reading configuration values may be blocking or asynchronous, and some configuration keys may not have associated values.
+* **Database queries** produce an unknown length of rows, and may fail due to incorrect syntax, a database error, or network fault.
+Receiving an unknown length of rows imposes specific handling if all you want is _just one row_ and any guarantees that you're retrieving the correct one must be manually enforced.
+* **API calls** may be blocking or require async IO, they may fail for any reason, and the data they return may or may not conform to an expected structure.
+* **Task management** of long-running operations requires async IO and managing limited computing resources.
+Tasks may fail for any reason or they may never complete.
+You have to wait for the result to be available in order to use it.
-* **External API calls can fail for any reason.** Different types of failures may indicate aborting the associated operation or retrying it.
-As in database queries, exception handling may not be encouraged and leave open the possibility of unexpected errors at runtime.
+* **Error handling** when an operation fails may require aborting the operation and returning a default case, or retrying it.
+Exceptions are easy to rethrow or bubble-up the stack causing unexpected errors at runtime.
-* **External input and API responses** are validated and transformed into domain objects.
-Sometimes the responses returned are in an unexpected format, requiring **meticulous validation logic** and **recovery** from malformed responses.
-* **Error handling** typically leverages exceptions.
-Each case where they occur may remain unknown until they're thrown at runtime.
-* Logging libraries are used to **report errors** and might require file system or network access.
-Logging may necessitate async IO itself so that the program remains performant.
-* **Metrics** are gathered with libraries that require network access, possibly also async IO.
+* **Retries** using an [exponential back-off][] strategy must retain their previous retry interval and apply a random jitter in order to calculate their next interval.
+* **User-provided input**, **server requests**, and **API responses** must be validated to assert that they conform to an expected structure and then validated for semantic content.
+Invalid data must be handled.
+* Some operations **produce logs and metrics** as a secondary output.
+All components requiring logs and metrics carry an extra dependency in order to support them, and their associated operations may be blocking or require async IO.
 * **Feature flags and ramps** need to be queried in real-time.
-Error handling modes must be provided in the event that a behavior-modifying query fails.
-* **A/B testing** requires reliably persisting identities' sessions within their assigned variants.
-* **Retries** using an [exponential back-off][] strategy must retain their previous retry interval and apply a random jitter in order to calculate their next interval.
+These queries may be blocking or asynchronous, and they may fail for any reason.
+Presentation of default variants in the case of failure must be reliably persisted to the current session, yet this operation may fail as well.
+* **A/B testing** requires reliably determining eligibility of users' sessions per variant and persisting the associated assignments.
+Either of these operations may fail and presenting a default variant itself requires persistence.
+Retrieving assigned variants must also be reliable.
 :::

 ### A model for characterizing complexity

 Complexities can be characterized in terms of **effects**.
-Each of the following effects center on some measurable dimension influenced by nondeterminism:
+The operations listed above impose complexity because they feature the effects of:

 :::{.wide-list-items}
-* **IO** as in synchronous operations against disk access, network boundaries, and concurrency primitives.
-* **Time and Async** as in asynchronous operations against disk access and network boundaries, such as API calls, database queries, or streaming from files.
-Multithreading and concurrency imply asynchronous operations and task management.
-* **Presence** as some functions may not produce anything for some inputs.
+* **Presence**
+  * Some configuration keys may not have an associated value.
+  * Some database queries expect one row to be returned, but instead no rows may be found.
+* **Length**
-* **Length** as database queries return zero or many rows, streaming data over the network implies infinitely many of "something", and long-running programs act as consumers of an infinite input.
+  * Database queries may return zero or many rows.
-* **Validation** requires sanitizing and validating program inputs or permissively-structured outputs from applied functions or network calls.
-* **Implicit input** in the form of configuration, feature flags and ramps, A/B test assignment, or other inputs that aren't themselves explicitly provided as part of an API boundary or client interaction.
-* **Implicit output** in the form of logging and metrics, as well as exceptions and other faults.
-* **State** representing change over time and how it propagates across a program's architecture.
-Implicit inputs and outputs together constitute a form of state.
+  * Collections don't have a totally guaranteed or fixed size.
+* **Validity**
+  * User-provided input, server requests, and API responses all require validation before they may be used.
+* **Success**
+  * Some operations fail with an exception, which can hide potential error cases.
+  * Some operations may be aborted.
+* **IO**
+  * Operations are dependent on external systems' state as **implicit input**
+  * Operations can affect external systems' state as **implicit output**.
+  * Operations may be concurrent, paused, or interrupted.
+  * Operations may block execution of the calling operation.
+  * Interacting with concurrency primitives may block execution and produce nondeterministic outputs.
+* **Time**
+  * Task management makes no guarantees how long any particular task will take to run.
+  * API calls require an indeterminate amount of time.
+  * Database queries take time to run and return rows as they are found.
+  * Operations dependent on async output must await the result.
+* **State**
+  * Retry strategies must track previous state in order to calculate their next retry periods.
 :::

 The actual list of effects is innumerable, but these ones are common.